Americans losing addiction to "CrackBerrys"

 There are still many companies who prefer their employees use BlackBerrys because they feel that RIM offers the best security features to protect corporate data.
 But these enterprise customers are shrinking, analysts said.

-Gary Curtis, chief technology strategist at global technology consulting giant Accenture, pointed to improvements in security from Apple and Google mobile software in recent years.
+Gary Curtis, chief technology strategist at global technology consulting giant Accenture (ACN.N), pointed to improvements in security from Apple and Google mobile software in recent years.

 Interviews with other consumers at phone stores on Friday illustrated why the former bastion of corporate smart phones faces tough competition.